How To Write Optimized Copy

 Squeeze pages on the other hand are generally short-form and don’t have too much copy on them.

 See case in point CopyHackers squeeze page:

-Always make it about the visitor, use personal pronouns such as ‘You’ and ‘Your’ and stay far away from the ‘We’ word.
-Landing pages are about the visitor, your landing page copy should be centered around them.
+Always make it about the visitor, use personal pronouns such as ‘You’ and ‘Your’ and stay far away from the ‘We’ word. post-click landing pages are about the visitor, your post-click landing page copy should be centered around them.